Nokhal/Open-Grants-Program-Draft/applications/NFT_Bridge_Protocol_for_NFT_Migration_and_Data_Exchange.md

 * Checked migrations need to allow any third party to "check" the migration and publish a standardized signed message that the migration did indeed happen.
 * NB : This only cover the migration of NFTs to a new universe, not the redemption of the the NFT back to it's origin universe.

+*The main purpose of this migration process is for NFT publishers to allow their users to effortlessly migrate their tokens with the least amount of efforts required.
+NFT publishers could offer users to do the whole migration with a single gas spending approve() from an NFT owner and the rest trougn meta-transactions by the publisher.
+The publisher would then sign the migration as properly done after having minted and transferred the token on the destination blockchain.
+By essence, most NFTs are not trustless assets as their publishers own real world IP rights to them, and it is hence acceptable to use said publishers as relayers.
+This is standardizing a process that would otherwise require the publisher to update their original NFT smart contracts or NFT owners to burn their original NFT token in order to get a new one minted on the destination universe.*

 ### Milestone 3 — Trustless Migration Process
 * **Estimated Duration:** ~1 week
 * **FTE:**  2